jyoti-del/Ball-Breakout/README.md

 # Ball-Breakout using JAVA

-In this game, the player moves a paddle on the screen and bounces a ball or balls.
+In this game, the player moves a paddle on the screen and bounces a ball.
 The objective is to destroy bricks in the top of the window.
+If Game is over or player wins the game then a message dialog box is appeared.